 Torenia fournieri [tor-EN-ee-uh for-NEER-eye] is an attractive annual plant hailing from Asia.
 It comes from the family Linderniaceae.

-The common name for Torenia plants is the wishbone flower because the stamens of the blossom unite at the anthers forming a shaped like a chicken wishbone.
+The common name for Torenia plants is the “wishbone flower” because the stamens of the blossom unite at the anthers forming a shape like a chicken wishbone.
 Other common names include:

 - Florida pansy

 The name – Torenia – honors the Rev. Olaf Toren who was chaplain of the Swedish East India Company in the mid-1700s.

 The specific species (Fournier) is in honor of a French botanist Eugene Pierre Nicholas Fournier who lived and worked during the mid-1800s.

 The wishbone flower typically grows to be between 6″ to 12″ inches tall.

 Its mounding, trailing growth habit makes it quite suitable as a shady place groundcover or grown in a container or hanging basket plant.